apache/incubator-heron/website/content/docs/developers/simulator-mode.md

 To kill a topology, one could also terminate the process.

 The simulator mode will run in separate threads other than main thread.
 All those interfaces are thread-safe.
 This means that one could invoke these interfaces in other threads and monitor the corresponding behaviors interactively.

 # Debug topology using IntelliJ

 Bolts and Spouts run as separate threads in simulator.
 To add breakpoints inside a bolt/spout, the Suspend Policy of the breakpoint needs to be set as Thread.
-To change the Suspend Policy, Right click on the breakpoint as shown in the following image:
+To change the Suspend Policy, right click on the breakpoint as shown in the following image:

 ![Set Breakpoint](/img/intellij-set-breakpoint.jpg)

-If output and logs are not convenient to be checked in intellij console, they can be saved to local file by choose `Run -> Edit Configurations....` and set as shown in the following image:
+If it's not convenient to check the output and logs in IntelliJ console, save them to a local file by choosing `Run -> Edit Configurations....` as shown in the following image:

 ![Save Console](/img/intellij-save-console.jpg)